Discover Ocean Paradise on a Wasini Island Day Trip

 Where is Wasini Island located in Kenya?

 Wasini is a small, peaceful island that is less than a few square kilometers in size and has no vehicles and thus provides a visitor with an opportunity to experience or gain insight into the traditional coastal Swahili life.
 Visitors can reach Wasini via a short dhow or boat trip from Shimoni.
-It is a tourist attraction favored for snorkeling, diving, cultural tours, and in general, part of coastal Kenya tourism.
+It is a tourist attraction favored for snorkeling, diving, cultural tours, and in general, part of coastal Kenya tourism and often included in a broader list of beaches in Kenya for travelers exploring the coastline.

 What is the best time to visit Wasini Island?